Life Process- 2 Respiration

 Breathing- exchange of gases between the animal body and its external environment, also called ventilation or breathing.

 Under cellular transport of gases O2 and CO2 between the respiratory surface and the cells.
-The biochemical process that occurs within cells and oxidizes food to obtain energy, which is known as cellular respiration.
+The biochemical process that occurs within cells and oxidizes food to obtain energy, is known as cellular respiration.

 In the process of cellular respiration energy released is immediately used to synthesize a molecule called ATP which is used to fuel all other activities in the cell.
 In these processes, ATP breaks down to produce a fixed amount of energy which drives the endothermic reactions taking place in the cell.